Judith Light

 Judith Ellen Light (born February 9, 1949) is an American actress.
 She made her professional stage debut in 1970, before making her Broadway debut in the 1975 revival of A Doll's House.
-Her breakthrough role was in the ABC daytime soap opera One Life to Live from 1977 to 1983, where she played the role of Karen Wolek; for this role, she won two consecutive Daytime Emmy Awards for Outstanding Lead Actress in a Drama Series.
+Her breakthrough role was in the ABC daytime soap opera One Life to Live from 1977 to 1983, where she played the role of Karen Wolek; for this role, she won two consecutive Daytime Emmy Awards for Outstanding Lead Actress in a Drama Series in 1980 and 1981.
+In 2024, Light won the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for Poker Face.

 Light starred as Angela Bower in the long-running ABC sitcom Who's the Boss? from 1984 to 1992.
 Light played the recurring role of Elizabeth Donnelly in the NBC legal crime drama Law & Order: Special Victims Unit (2002–2010) and also played Claire Meade in the ABC comedy-drama Ugly Betty (2006–2010), for which she was nominated for a Primetime Emmy Award in 2007.
-From 2013 to 2014, she played the role of villainous Judith Brown Ryland in the TNT drama series, Dallas.
+From 2013 to 2014, she played the role of villainous Judith Brown Ryland in the TNT drama series Dallas.
 In 2014, she began starring as Shelly Pfefferman in the critically acclaimed Amazon Studios dark comedy-drama series Transparent, for which she received several Golden Globe, Primetime Emmy, and Critics' Choice Award nominations.
 She again received Primetime Emmy and Critics' Choice Award nominations for playing Marilyn Miglin in The Assassination of Gianni Versace: American Crime Story in 2018.
 In 2019, she was awarded a star on the Hollywood Walk of Fame.

 Light received her first nomination for a Tony Award in 2011, for her performance in the original Broadway play Lombardi.
 In 2012 and 2013, she won two consecutive Tony Awards for Best Featured Actress in a Play, for her performances in Other Desert Cities and The Assembled Parties.
-Light is a prominent LGBTQ+ and HIV/AIDS activist.
-Her advocacy work began in the early 1980s, in the early days of the HIV/AIDS epidemic.

 Early life

 Light was born to a Jewish family in Trenton, New Jersey.
 She is the daughter of Pearl Sue (née Hollander), a model, and Sidney Licht, an accountant.
-Licht graduated from high school in 1966 at St. Mary's Hall–Doane Academy in Burlington, New Jersey.
+Light graduated from high school in 1966 at St. Mary's Hall–Doane Academy in Burlington, New Jersey.

 She graduated from Carnegie Mellon University with a degree in drama.
 She recalled graduating with a class of 15 actors who were there all four years.
 She said "it was a really rigorous program and I thank God for it because it was an amazing training program."
 She made her professional debut on stage in Richard III at the California Shakespeare Festival in 1970.